 Crohn’s disease is uncommon, affecting 5 in 100 000 people.
 People usually have family members affected.
 It can develop at any age but commonly presents at around 25 and 65 years of age.

-Crohn’s disease causes full thickness inflammation of the gastrointestinal tract wall causing ulceration and narrowing of the bowel.
-This causes diarrhoea and bleeding in the faeces as well as abdominal pain and occasionally weight loss and malabsorption.
+Crohn’s disease causes full thickness inflammation of the gastrointestinal tract causing ulceration and narrowing of the bowel.
+This causes diarrhoea and bleeding in the bowel as well as abdominal pain and occasionally weight loss and malabsorption.
 Complications may include abscesses, bowel obstruction, bowel perforation and fistulae.

 When the inflammation is active, several symptoms may occur including abdominal pain, diarrhoea, weight loss, bleeding in the stools, general feeling of unwell and fatigue.
 Other organ systems can also be involved.

 After taking a medical history and general examination, several investigations can be performed.
 However the definitive diagnosis is made following biopsies taken during a colonoscopy and gastroscopy.
-Small bowel crohn's disease requires either a small bowel barium x-ray series, CT enterography or MRI for diagnosis.
+Small bowel Crohn’s disease requires a small bowel barium x-ray series for diagnosis.

 Crohn’s disease is a chronic condition with no cure, however can be managed.
-Medical therapy is the main course of therapy which includes steroids in the active stages and steroid sparing agents such as azathioprine or mezalazine (5-ASA) or biologics including infliximab as maintenance therapy.
+Medical therapy is the main course of therapy which includes steroids in the active stages and steroid sparing agents such as salazopyrine and immunosuppressants such as azathioprine as maintenance therapy.
 Anti-diarrhoeals and anti-spasmodics, iron and nutritional supplements are occasionally required.